osiegmar/FastCSV/docs/src/content/docs/architecture/goals.md

 ## Performance

-FastCSV is designed to be blazing fast.
-It is optimized for reading and writing CSV files as quickly as possible.
+FastCSV is engineered for exceptional speed, optimized for rapid CSV file reading and writing.
+It achieves high performance without compromising on CSV specification compliance, robustness, or security.

 ![Benchmark](../../../assets/benchmark.png "Benchmark")